Town of Canandaigua Cemeteries

 Lucas Cemetery

 Zebina Lucas was one of the earliest owners of record.
-His grave along with a number of his family are buried in this cemetery.
-Most recent burial for which a stone may be deciphered, records a date prior to 1900.
-The cemetery is maintained by the Town.
+His grave, along with a number of his family members, are among the 64 burials in this Cemetery.
+Recorded burial dates range from 1826 to 1910.
+The Cemetery is maintained by the Town.

 Location: East Side of Route 21, South of Lucas Road